 English, German, and Polish are first-class — including formal/informal German (Sie/du) and per-language sign-offs.
 You can speak a mix; it writes the output in one clean language of your choice.

-The beta is free — you bring your own OpenAI API key (typical usage costs pennies per day).
+The beta is free.
+An invite code uses RoughSay's relay; alternatively, you can use your own OpenAI API key, billed directly by OpenAI.
 Launch pricing will be fair and simple, and beta users get founder terms.

 macOS 14 or newer for now.
 An iPhone sister app is on the roadmap.